mhva/simplify/README.md

 # Running

 Start `simplifyd` from terminal and point your web-browser to `http://127.0.0.1:8000`.
-See `simplifyd --help` for more options.
+See `simplifyd --help` for additional options.

 # TODO